Skip to content

 │ └── welcomePanel.ts # Onboarding UI

-3. Offline potential: Core analysis could work without network access
+3. Offline support: Works without network access

 • Easier testing (test parsing logic independently)